Cutie Honey: Re: Cutie Honey

 Gainax, along with Toei Animation, produced Re: Cutie Honey, a three-episode OVA series that adapts and expands on the 2004 live-action film, Cutie Honey.
 It was first shown on the Animax satellite television network, with the first episode airing on July 24, 2004, two months after the live-action film was released.
 DVD releases for each episode followed, with the first on September 21.
 While Hideaki Anno directed the series in general, each episode also had its own director and the three episodes differed in style.
 This time, Honey is portrayed by Yui Horie.

 The Re: Cutie Honey Complete DVD, released on September 21, 2005, includes a CD drama starring the four voice actresses that have voiced Honey up to then: Eiko Masuyama (the '70s series), Michiko Neya (New Cutie Honey), Ai Nagano (Cutie Honey Flash), and Yui Horie (Re: Cutie Honey).

 Cutie Honey Universe

-On December 28, 2017, a new anime television series titled Cutie Honey Universe was announced as part of creator Go Nagai's 50th anniversary as a manga artist and premiered in April 2018.
+Another anime television series in Cutie Honey franchise, Cutie Honey Universe, premiered in April 2018 as part of creator Go Nagai's 50th anniversary as a manga artist.
 The series, with its storyline and character designs closely patterned after the original manga, was directed by Akitoshi Yokoyama at Production Reed with Natsuko Takahashi handling series composition, and Syūichi Iseki designing the characters and credited as chief animation director.
 The series stars Maaya Sakamoto as Honey Kisaragi.